Kärcher Multifunction 6 dial sprinkler MS 100

 Multifunction 6 dial sprinkler MS 100

-Multifunctional and surface sprinkler MS 100 for small areas and gardens.
-6 different nozzle shapes enable different types of watering.
-Max. watering area: 78 square metres.
+Multifunction dial sprinkler MS 100 for watering small areas and gardens, 6 spray patterns for versatile watering.
+Maximum coverage: 78 m2

-The multifunctional and surface sprinkler MS 100 is perfect for small areas and gardens.
-6 different nozzle shapes enable different types of watering.
-The maximum watering area is 78 square metres.
-The sprinkler can be easily connected to the garden hose and is compatible with all available hook-and-loop systems.
-Kärcher: The wise choice for your watering needs.
+Multifunction dial sprinkler MS 100 ideal for watering small areas and gardens, 6 spray patterns for versatile watering.
+Covers up to 78 m2.
+Available with spike or sled base.
+Sprinkler easily connects to a garden hose and compatible with all available click systems.
+Watering with Kärcher is the smart way to water!

 Features and benefits